-One potential drawback is this place’s popularity.
+One potential annoyance is this place’s popularity.
 The restaurant is small, squeezed into a narrow Nolita tenement with original-looking tile floor, a 50s soda shop style bar in front, and a few tiny tables overlooking the kitchen in back.
-The wait for two at about 8:30 on a Friday evening was an unendurable two hours (they will take your phone number and call when a table is ready), but on a Monday at 7pm it was only twenty minutes.
-If you just want to try a sandwich, hit up their takeout service.
-But don’t pan to travel far, lest the bread disintegrate before you reach your destination.
+The wait for two at about 8:30 on a Friday evening was an unendurable two hours, but on a Monday at 7pm it was only twenty minutes.
+They do takeout if you’re in a rush.

 Parm